Fish and Aquatic Life

 Author Aquatic Biologist

-The 2018 assessments of the Hay River (miles 0-37.54) showed continued impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of the Hay River (Mouth to CTH F) showed continued impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, no change in the existing impaired waters listing was needed.

 Author Ashley Beranek